Book of Revelation: Olivet discourse

 According to James Stuart Russell, the book is an exposition of Olivet Discourse found in the Synoptic Gospels in Matthew 24 and 25, Mark 13, and Luke 21.
 Russell suggests there are parallels between the prophecy told by Jesus to the disciples and the prophecy recorded in the Book of Revelation, such as wars, famines, pestilence, earthquakes, false prophets, the darkening of the sun and moon, and stars falling from heaven.

+Liturgical usage

+The Revised Common Lectionary draws its readings for the Sundays of the Easter season in Year C from the Book of Revelation.